ellysh/video-game-bots/InGameBots/process-memory-analysis.md

 | User shared data | Contains memory that is shared by current process with other processes |
 | Kernel memory | Contains memory that is reserved for OS purposes like device drivers and system cache |

-Segments that can contain states of game objects are market by a red color in the scheme.
-Base addresses of these segments are assigned at the moment of application start.
+Segments, which can contain states of game objects, are marked by a red color in the scheme.
+Base addresses of these segments are assigned when the application starts.
 It means that these addresses can differ each time when you launch the application.
-Moreover, sequence of these segments in the process memory can vary too.
+Moreover, the sequence of these segments in the process memory can vary too.
 On the other hand, base addresses and sequence of some other segments are predefined.
 Examples of the constant segments are PEB, user shared data and kernel memory.

 OllyDbg debugger allows you to get memory map of a launched process.
 These screenshots demonstrate the feature: